barbazul/1kfa/mod_guide_campaigns.md

  * wishes for something left behind on the other side of the threshold
  * presumes they are doomed, but chooses to defy death and struggle on

-Use a point from the *Good Bank* to assist them.
-If they succeed, give yourself another point in the *Good Bank*.
+Use a point from the *Good Bank* to Reveal The Hearth.
+The Hearth was the specific people, food, song, environmental feature, ritual or festival, or group activity that was identified at the beginning of the game.

+Describe how The Hearth which has been inaccessible, snuffed out, or hidden since the characters crossed the first threshold is now rekindled, reborn, reimagined or its inheritor is revealed.
+All the PCs now have a chance to heal their wounds.

+For every wound healed, give yourself another point in the *Good Bank*.

 # 30-hour Campaign